alexryd/homebridge-shelly/README.md

 interface with a username and password.
 Note that this configuration applies to all Shelly devices.

+### Request timeout
+The `"requestTimeout"` option can be used to configure the timeout for HTTP requests to the Shelly devices.
+Specify in milliseconds.
+Default is 10 seconds.

+### Stale timeout
+Use the `"staleTimeout"` option to configure how long a device can be offline before it is regarded as stale and unregistered from HomeKit.
+Specify in milliseconds.
+Default is 8 hours.

 ### Automatic discovery
 That's it.
 There are no other configuration options.
 Shelly devices will be automatically discovered, as long as they are on the same network and subnet as